 PO21

-Figure B.3: Confinement conditions deducted from the well hydrographs (dots) compared to the map of confinement conditions of the regional bedrock aquifer.
-The colors indicate the conditions of confinement of the aquifer, both for the map and the well symbols: green for captive, red for free, and other tones for semi-captive.
+Figure B.3: Confinement conditions inferred from the well hydrographs (dots) superimposed on the confinement condition map of the regional bedrock aquifer.
+The colors indicate the confinement conditions of the aquifer, both for the map and the well symbols: green for confined, red for unconfined and two beige tones for semi-confined.
+2 tons de beoge pour la carte et les puits?
+Les 2 tons de beige viennent d’où pour les puits?

+Il faudrait un titre pour cette section mais je ne sais pas trop quoi mettre.
+C’est une section bizarre, qui ne décrit ni vraiment le comportement des puits, ni les contextes.
+Description of the different hydrogeological contexts and associated hydrograph behavior??

-St-Laurent Lowlands Observation wells representative of captive conditions are found exclu- sively in the St-Laurent Lowlands, particularly in the northern part where a thick layer of marine clay is present.
-The interpretation of the hydrographs is also consistent with the confinement conditions of the aquifer of this area at a more local scale.
-For example, the well PO01 represents adequately the small recharge area that is located in the north-western part of the St-Laurent Lowlands, where the sediments are coarser and their thickness less important.
-Moreover, the
+St-Laurence Lowlands Observation wells that are representative of confined conditions are found exclusively in the St-Laurence Lowlands, particularly in the northern part where a thick layer of marine clay and silt is present.
+The interpretation of hydrographs is also consistent with the confinement conditions of the aquifer of this area at a more local scale.
+For example, observation well PO01 represents adequately the small recharge area that is located in the north-western part of the St-Laurent Lowlands, where the sediments close to the surface are coarser and the clay and silt cover thickness less important???.
+Also,

 well PO08, located at a distance of ∼20 km from the well PO01 and at less than 7 km from the

-limit of the recharge zone, is characterized by water level that varies significantly on a seasonal
+limit of the recharge zone, is characterized by water levels that vary significantly on a seasonal

-basis, in spite of the thick layer of clay (more than 25 m) covering the rock at this location.
-These piezometric variations are most probably due to the influence of the nearby recharge area.
-The southern part of the St-Laurent Lowlands is characterized by wells representative of captive, semi-captive, and unconfined conditions that are distributed consistently with the nature and thickness of the surficial deposits.
+basis, in spite of the thick clay and silt layer (> 25 m) covering the bedrock at this location.
+These water-level fluctuations are most likely due to the influence of the nearby recharge area.
+The southern part of the St-Laurence Lowlands is characterized by wells representative of confined, semi-confined, and unconfined conditions that are distributed consistently with the nature and thickness of the surficial deposits.
+Combien y a-t-il de puits?
+Tu n’avais pas separer nord et sud comme dans le rapport?
+Car la couche d’argile et silt est nettement superieure au nord des Monteregiennes.